-- · Submit an Inmate Request to a Staff Member (a "Cop-out") to Psychology Services. - · Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - · Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.
+- Submit an Inmate Request to a Staff Member (a "Cop-out") to Psychology Services. - · Speak with a Psychology Services staff member during mainline. - Or in the case of a crisis situation, notify any staff member of your urgent need to speak with Psychology Services.